Exact quantum dynamics for two-level systems with time-dependent driving: Introduction

-Here, for the general time-dependent Hamiltonian of a qubit under driving, we present an analytically obtained scheme, which could generate a near infinite number of analytical solutions for its exactly arbitrary dynamics.
-The desired evolution driven by non-commutative Hamiltonian can be obtained as long as these Hamiltonian can be expressed as functional of a dimensionless auxiliary function.
-We also find that the analytically-assisted solutions can reduce to well-known analytical solutions, such as Rabi driving and the Landau-Zener transition, under specific choices of the auxiliary functions.
-Moreover, we apply our solution in two typical problems and present them in detail.
-Firstly, exact quantum dynamics with smooth pulses can be obtained when manipulating a singlet-triplet (ST) qubit for semiconductor quantum dot systems \cite{QD_review2021}, avoiding discontinuous points in pulse shapes in previous schemes.
-Secondly, we implement individual control in multi-level quantum systems with nearby transitions \cite{Exp_Swift_Nearby}.
-We find that the analytical-assisted solution allows us to design the Rabi rate without the constraint of pulse area, thus making it possible to get the two wanted evolution in both two subspaces with only one pulse.
-Therefore, our scheme provides an analytical-based routine for precise quantum manipulation.
+Here, we present an analytically assisted scheme for a general time-dependent Hamiltonian of a qubit under driving, capable of generating nearly infinite analytical solutions for its arbitrary dynamics.
+An arbitrary target evolution under this non-commutative Hamiltonian can be achieved as long as the Hamiltonian can be expressed as a functional of a dimensionless auxiliary function.
+Notably, these solutions can reduce to well-known analytical solutions, such as those for Rabi problems and the Landau-Zener transition, with specific choices of the auxiliary functions.

+Furthermore, we demonstrate the application of our solution in two typical problems.
+First, we achieve exact quantum dynamics with smooth pulses when manipulating a singlet-triplet (ST) qubit in semiconductor quantum dot systems \cite{QD_review2021}, effectively avoiding the discontinuities in pulse shapes encountered in previous schemes.
+Second, we implement individual control in multi-level quantum systems with nearby transitions \cite{Exp_Swift_Nearby}.
+Our analytically assisted solution allows for the design of the Rabi frequency without the constraint of pulse area, enabling us to achieve two desired evolutions in both subspaces with a single pulse.
+Thus, our scheme offers an analytical-based approach for precise quantum control.

+The rest of this work is organized as follows.
+In Sections II.A and II.B, we present our scheme and its theoretical derivation in detail, focusing on two different control directions within the qubit Hamiltonian.
+Section II.C discusses specific applications and their corresponding analytical dynamics.
+Subsequently, in Section III, we address two applications, i.e., tackling the quench problem in experiments and mitigating the leakage of control pulses in multi-level systems.
+Finally, Section IV provides a brief conclusion of this work.